The Baltic Times

-The Baltic Times is an independent monthly newspaper that covers the latest political, economic, business, and cultural events in Estonia, Latvia and Lithuania.
+The Baltic Times is an independent bi-annual newspaper that covers the political, economic, business, and cultural events in the Baltic states.

 History

 The paper was formed from a merger in 1996 of the Baltic Independent and Baltic Observer.
-With offices in Tallinn and Vilnius and its headquarters in Riga, The Baltic Times remains the only English language print and online newspaper covering all three Baltic states.
+It started with offices in Tallinn, Estonia and Vilnius, Lithuania, with headquarters in Riga, Latvia.
+The Baltic Times remains the only English language print and online newspaper covering all three Baltic states.

-Between 1996 and 2012 The Baltic Times was published weekly and then, until September 2013, twice a month.
+Between 1996 and 2012 The Baltic Times was published weekly and then, until September 2013, twice a month, before moving into monthly publishing.
+The Lithuanian office was liquidated in 2024 with the newspapers availability reduced to bi-annual as of 2026.